 He cautions against eating too many white potatoes, chips, and fries.
 He suggests treating fatty avocados and olives as snacks or alternatives to cheese but says eating an “avocado instead of a cheeseburger is always a fair swap.”

 VB6 does not allow animal products, sugar, white flour, white rice, pastas, or processed foods before 6 p.m., or dinnertime.
 After 6 p.m. or at dinner, you may eat whatever and however much you want, including meat, cheese, alcohol, and sweets.
-But if you’re trying to lose weight, Bittman suggests that you eat and drink them in limited quantities, or use as garnish rather than centerpiece of a meal.
+But if you’re trying to lose weight, Bittman suggests that you eat and drink them in limited quantities, or use as a garnish rather than as the centerpiece of a meal.

 Bittman also gives you some margin.
 If going vegan apart from dinner doesn't work for you, could you do it for another part of the day?
 The time is arbitrary, Bittman writes.